 1. Mentally prepare yourself for getting back into it

 The first part of a sports recovery isn’t even physical; it’s mental.
-It would be best if you separated a bit of time before actually going into the training session, thinking about what you did that got you injured in the first place.
+It would be best if you separate a bit of time before actually going into the training session, thinking about what you did that got you injured in the first place.
 When the reasons are associated with training sessions, you should reflect on them to prevent them from happening again.
 Try to make a different (safer) approach to your routine.
 As daunting as it is to get over the initial period of being unable to work out, returning to it will require you to adjust your mindset.
 This way, you can stay positive yet responsible when you start training again.
 May every injury serve as a lesson to you.

 2. Slow and steady